numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 NEP 41 detailed that all logic should be defined through special methods on the DTypes.
-This section will list a specific set of methods (in the form of python methods).
+This section will list a specific set of such methods (in the form of Python methods).
 The C-side equivalent slot signature will be summarized below after proposing the general C-API for defining new Datatypes.
-Note that while the slots are defined as special python methods here, this is for convenience to the reader and *not* meant to imply the identical exposure as a Python API.
+Note that while the slots are defined as special Python methods here, this is for convenience to the reader and *not* meant to imply the identical exposure as a Python API.
-This will need to be proposed as a separate, later, NEP.
+This will need to be proposed in a separate, later, NEP.

 Some of the methods may be similar or even reuse existing Python slots.
-User defined DType classes are discouraged from defining or useing Pythons special slots without feedback, in order to allow defining them later.
+User-defined DType classes are discouraged from defining or using Python's special slots without feedback, in order to allow defining them later.
 For example ``dtype1 & dtype2`` (or maybe ``|``) could be a shorthand for
 ``np.common_dtype``, and comparisons should be defined mainly through casting